-Paul Dressel received his bachelor’s degree in medical illustration from the Rochester Institute of Technology.
-He has worked for University at Buffalo Neurosurgery as director of medical illustration for over 25 years.
-Paul has extensive experience in illustration, photography, graphic design, and publishing.
-His work has appeared in numerous peer-reviewed neuroscience journals and textbooks, helping to elevate the neurosurgery department’s national ranking.
-He sits on the advisory board of Buffalo Healthy Living Magazine and the UBMD Physician’s Group communications committee.
+Paul Dressel is Director of Creative Services and Marketing.
+He received his bachelor’s degree in medical illustration from the Rochester Institute of Technology.
+He recently joined the Jacobs Institute after 30+ years with University at Buffalo Neurosurgery as its director of medical illustration.
+Paul has extensive experience in medical illustration, photography & video production, graphic design, publishing, and marketing.
+His work has appeared in numerous peer-reviewed neuroscience journals and textbooks, helping to elevate the neurosurgery department’s national top 10 ranking.

-He has extensive knowledge of the latest multi-media presentation technologies and built a broadcast studio within the Gates Vascular Institute specifically for transmitting live surgeries and teleconferencing to academic institutions around the world.
+He has extensive knowledge of the latest multi-media presentation technologies and built a state-of-the-art broadcast studio within the Gates Vascular Institute specifically for transmitting live surgeries and teleconferencing to academic and medical institutions around the world.

-Paul designs and produces various marketing pieces for the Jacobs Institute.
-He also oversees the recording and production of surgical videos to enrich the educational content of training and educational programs for industry guests.
+Paul designs and produces various marketing pieces for the Jacobs Institute as well as coordinate their strategic marketing and social media efforts.
+He also oversees the recording and production of surgical videos to enrich the educational content of training and educational programs for industry partners.